Star Fox Command: Development

 Star Fox Command was co-developed by Q-Games and directed by its founder, Dylan Cuthbert, who previously served as a lead programmer of the original Star Fox duology.
-Q-Games was working on a puzzle game called Digidrive for Nintendo when they were approached to do a mock-up of the game demo.
-After three months, using the original Star Fox, it was shown to Takaya Imamura at Nintendo who said that the company would redesign it for better compatibility with the Nintendo DS and add some ideas from Star Fox 2.
-Nintendo EAD was responsible for the music and production of the game, while Q-Games handled the main development.
-The game was re-released for Wii U Virtual Console worldwide in June and August 2015.
+Q-Games was working on a puzzle game called Digidrive for Nintendo when they were approached by Shigeru Miyamoto, who suggested that they'd do a concept demo for Star Fox for the then-coming Nintendo DS, which lead to the team spending a couple of months creating a "space elevator" demo styled after the original Star Fox.
+They also had massively revamped the look of the Star Fox characters and team, but this direction was dropped when the game entered full production and series character artist Takaya Imamura was assigned to produce the title.